Azores travel advice

 - contact the Central Authority for your province or territory of residence for information on starting an application under The Hague Convention

-- consult a lawyer in Canada and in Portugal to explore all the legal options for the return of your child
+- consult a lawyer in Canada and in the Azores to explore all the legal options for the return of your child

 - report the situation to the nearest Canadian government office abroad or to the Vulnerable Children’s Consular Unit at Global Affairs Canada by calling the Emergency Watch and Response Centre